 - Pay and display – printer technology, print formats, putting your work online, protecting your copyright.

-I’m also willing to consider setting up bespoke sessions – for example, macro techniques or wildlife photography.
+I’m also willing to set up bespoke sessions – for example, macro techniques or wildlife photography.
+Dates and times by arrangement.
+Cost negotiable based on when, where, how long, and what equipment is needed.

 The sessions in more detail:

 Choosing your camera – What’s the best camera to buy?
 It depends on who’s buying the camera – and not just their budget, though that is part of the equation.
 It’s a case of horses for courses, not one size fits all.
 There are advantages to having a professional workhorse DSLR with a huge range of large lenses and other equipment, but don’t be too quick to go down that road.
 Quite apart from the expense, it can limit your scope for where, when and what you photograph.
 Modern small compacts are surprisingly powerful, and bridge cameras do even more while still being small enough to carry with you everywhere, yet both are more than capable of taking amazing photos while being very affordable.
-To get the right camera(s) for you, you have to ask yourself the right questions.
-I’ll explain about the differences and guide you through the questions to help you make your choice.
+To get the right camera(s) for you, at the right price, you have to ask yourself the right questions.
+I’ll explain about the differences and guide you through the questions to help you make your choice and get the best value solution to meet your needs.

 Using your camera #1 – Basic camera techniques.
 This will depend on your equipment, but we will look at what your camera does for you automatically, and how to use programme and manual modes for more control; we will discuss wide angle, telephoto and macro lenses and settings; composing your photo; making best use of available lighting; and a few other tips for better photographs (I’ll know what they are when I see what you are doing!)